911 (English group): 1995: Formation

-1996–1999: Success
+1996–2000: Success

-In April 1996, they released their debut single, a cover of Shalamar's "Night to Remember", and it entered the UK Singles Chart at number 38.
-In July, their second single "Love Sensation", which was later featured in the 1997 live-action film Casper: A Spirited Beginning, charted even higher at number 21.
+In April 1996, they released their debut single, a cover of Shalamar's "Night to Remember", which entered the UK Singles Chart at number 38 in May.
+In July, their second single "Love Sensation" was released; it charted at number 21 in August, and was later featured in the 1997 live-action film Casper: A Spirited Beginning.
 The success of these two independently released singles created a major record label bidding war and in September 1996, 911 were signed up by Richard Branson's Virgin Records on a £3.5 million, four-album deal.
 911 won GMTV's 'Search for the Next Big Thing' and were voted the 'Second Best Newcomer' after the Spice Girls in Smash Hits.

-911 had their first top 10 hit in 1996 with "Don't Make Me Wait", which reached number 10.
-Nine more successive UK top 10 hits followed, including "Bodyshakin'" (which became their signature song); "Private Number" and the UK chart-topper "A Little Bit More".
+911 had their first top 10 hit in November 1996 with "Don't Make Me Wait", which reached number 10.
+Nine more successive UK top 10 hits followed, including "Bodyshakin'" (which became their signature song), "Private Number" and the UK chart-topper "A Little Bit More".
 During this time, 911 released three studio albums, The Journey (1997), Moving On (1998) and There It Is (1999), all of which hit the top 20 on the UK Albums Chart.
-They also sold out 35 theatre dates in just 30 minutes for their first headline tour.
-In Malaysia, The Journey was number one for 20 weeks and every one of their singles was number one as well.

-However, after a gruelling schedule the band began to fall apart, with Constable descending into alcoholism (on one occasion appearing on SMTV Live drunk), Dawbarn beginning to suffer agoraphobia and Brennan, being the pin-up and lead singer of the band, began to feel more and more insecure about his image and looks.
-At the end of 1999, they released a greatest hits album, The Greatest Hits and a Little Bit More, which included (at the time) their final single "Wonderland" and the group split up.
+At the end of 1999, 911 released a greatest hits album entitled The Greatest Hits and a Little Bit More, which included (at the time) their final single "Wonderland", before Brennan and Dawbarn decided to split the group up.
 On The Big Reunion, Dawbarn said: "We knew we'd reached our peak and we were kind of that little decline and we thought, 'It's best getting out at the top.'"
-Constable was also told by the other two that he would be the one to break the news of their break-up live on Chris Moyles' Radio 1 show.
-In a 2005 interview with The Guardian, Constable said: "I didn't have any time to get my head around it.
+Constable was also told by the other two that he would be the one to break the news of their break-up live on Chris Moyles' Radio 1 show on 26 February 2000.
+Constable said in 2005: "I didn't have any time to get my head around it.
 I had a lump in my throat saying it, then we came out of Radio 1 and the other two guys went to the pub.
 I got in my car and took off and I never saw them for two years."